 Parking at Quinnipiac University is considered a privilege and provided free of charge for residential students, faculty and staff.
-Commuter students are charged a fee of \$90 per semester, beginning January 2022.
-Please note, first-year residential students are not allowed to have cars on campus, and therefore not eligible to receive a parking pass.
+Commuter students are charged an annual parking permit fee of \$180.
+Please

 Faculty, staff, students and visitors all share the limited spaces available on our three campuses.
 QU community members (faculty, students and staff) are assigned parking areas to park their vehicles.
-Parking is permitted only at postedparking#areas.Parking#is prohibited elsewhere, even in the absence of NoParking#signs.
+Parking is permitted only at posted parking areas.
+Parking is prohibited elsewhere, even in the absence of No Parking signs.
 Additionally, no one should park at yellow painted curbs on the campus.
-Anyone who parks in areas they are not assigned to park, will be subjected to a fine and repeated violations will result in the loss of parking privileges on the campus.
+Anyone who parks in areas they are not assigned to park will be subjected to a fine and repeated violations will result in the loss of parking privileges on the campus.